Srushtii9/-codsoft_tasks/Landing Page/online-meal-main/README.md

-# online-meal
+# Online Meal Ordering Website:
-a responsive website for an online meal service
+Designed a responsive landing page for an online meal ordering platform.
+Implemented a clean and user-friendly interface using HTML, CSS, and JavaScript.
+Ensured mobile and desktop compatibility for a seamless user experience.